mcellteam/cellblender_tutorials/checkpointing.rst

     mcell change_dc2.mdl

-Visualize the results with DReAMM.
+Visualize the results with CellBlender.
 When you playback the animation, you will notice that the molecules start off moving rather slowly, and then speed up halfway through the simulation, coinciding with the change in diffusion constant.

 This is just a simple example of one parameter you can change.
 Here is a partial list of some other parameters that you could change: